 Adopting a street is a great way to help beautify our community and show your civic pride.
 Also, seeing volunteers at work is a visible reminder to others that littering is not okay.
 Any business, non-profit organization, or citizen in Gainesville is eligible to apply to adopt up to a two-mile section of a city street.
 Each group must commit to removing litter at least six times each year, remain in the program for at least two years, and a representative of the group must successfully complete a safety training session.

 The city has clean-up kits for loan consisting of safety vests, plastic bags, gloves, and litter pick up sticks for the purpose of litter removal.
-After your first clean-up, a sign with the name of each Adopt-A-Street group or individual will be posted at both ends of the adopted street section.
+After a group's first clean-up, an Adopt-A-Street sign with their name will be posted at both ends of the adopted street section.

 If you are interested in becoming an Adopt-A-Street member, please contact the Solid Waste Division at 352-334-2330 or by email.